vishalbelsare/code-bank/README.md

     Join DSFM at the Global Innovation Exchange (GIX) in the Seattle, Washington area.
 Founded by the University of Washington, Tsinghua University, and Microsoft, GIX is a global collaboration between leading academic and cross-sector partners.
 Courses will be presented at the state-of-the-art Steve Ballmer building in Bellevue, WA.

+  * For more information on DSFM, please visit __[https://www.dsfm.org](https://www.dsfm.org)__

-## Organization
+## Code Bank Materials

+The DSFM program provides open access to the __Code Bank__ at [https://github.com/dsfm-org/code-bank.git](https://github.com/dsfm-org/code-bank.git) under a free [MIT License](https://opensource.org/licenses/MIT).

-The Code Bank is organized into the following types of content.
-All code is complete and ready for execution (although code in development may appear in the **_beta/** directory.
+The Code Bank is organized into the following folders.
+All code is ready for execution, with the exception that code in the **_beta/** directory is still in review and testing.

    * __Illustrations__